 \subsection{Stochastic optimization}

-Comparing the proposed JKO-based particle method with the score-based particle method \cite{huang2024scorebasedparticlemethodhomogeneous, ilin2024transportbasedparticlemethods}, the primary difference lies in their loss functions.
-The JKO loss function is designed to respect entropy dissipation, which therefore has exact entropy decay and unconditional stability.
+Comparing the proposed JKO-based particle method with the score-based particle method \cite{HUANG2025114053, ilin2024}, the primary difference lies in their loss functions.
+The JKO loss function is designed to respect entropy dissipation, and the resulting scheme therefore enjoys exact entropy decay and unconditional stability.
 However, this comes at the cost of a more complex loss function.
-Specifically, the loss function in the score-based particle method takes the form:
+The score-based approach employs the following loss function:

-which is significantly simpler than \eqref{jko_loss}.
-In particular, \eqref{score} involves only a single summation, resulting in $\mathcal{O}(N)$ computational complexity, whereas \eqref{jko_loss} involves a double sum, leading to $\mathcal{O}(N^2)$ complexity.
-Additionally, when implementing it in parallel, \eqref{jko_loss} encounters issues like the GPU out-of-memory error when $N$ gets large.
+which requires only $O(N)$ computational complexity.
+In contrast, the JKO method \eqref{jko_loss}--\eqref{update_1} involves a double summation, resulting in $O(N^2)$ complexity.
+Furthermore, the practical implementation of \eqref{jko_loss}--\eqref{update_1} often leads to issues such as GPU out-of-memory errors when $N$ becomes large.

-Nevertheless, a common approach to address these issues is to apply stochastic optimization algorithms, such as the standard mini-batch SGD \cite{Bottou2018}.
-In this method, indices $i$ and $j$ are treated as independent, and a batch of index pairs $(i, j) \in [N] \times [N]$ is randomly selected to perform the gradient computation.
-However, in our case, $i$ and $j$ represent two interacting particles, and they interact through elastic collisions.
+Nevertheless, a common approach to address these issues is to apply stochastic optimization algorithms.
+If we incorporate the update equation for $h_i^{k}$ in \eqref{update_1} directly into the loss \eqref{jko_loss}, the loss function can be written as

+for some suitable $\ell_{i,j}(\theta)$.
+In standard mini-batch SGD \cite{Bottou2018}, the indices $i$ and $j$ are treated as independent, and a batch of index pairs $(i, j) \in [N] \times [N]$ is randomly selected to compute the stochastic gradient.
+However, in our case, $i$ and $j$ represent two interacting particles.
 Therefore, it is crucial to preserve their relationship.
 To address this, we first randomly select a batch of indices from $[N]$ and then update parameter $\theta$ based on the gradient information within this batch.